-Staff engineer at Audiotree Studios (audiotree.tv) in Chicago, IL for the past 7 years.
-Recently left to do more record production across the country.
-I've worked with artists on major labels as well as indie artists.
+I was the staff engineer at Audiotree Studios in Chicago, IL from 2013-18.
+I now co-own Friends of Friends Recording in Jax, FL with my partner DeAnna Doersch.
+My work has 100's of thousands of monthly streams via Spotify alone.
 I'm drawn to the human experience through music and how it is perceived.
 An artist at heart and a listener by trade.

 For more examples and information on me and my work visit www.friendsoffriendsrecording.com .